-Version No.: 1.0; Effective From: 16/04/2010
+ATA Version No.: 1.0; Effective From: 16/04/2010

+Queensland Governme nt Prim

+(BIS) P100

-Pane 10 of 11
+Page 10 of 11 Printed copies are uncontrolled

-Transferring service to liaise with indigenous and culturally and linguistically diverse (CALD) mental health workers plantered transfer to extract the contract of - Within their team and with the receiving district - Social and emotional well being considerations - links to family, friends, elders
+- - Transferring service to liaise with indigenous and culturally and linguistically diverse (CALD) mental health workers - Within their team and with the receiving district - Social and emotional well being considerations - links to family, friends, elders

-Locality/community - when Aboriginal and Torres Strait Islander people are local to a specific area/town/city/suburb cultural protocol states the mental health service will contact the local Aboriginal or Torres Strait Islander community.
+Locality/community - when Aboriginal and Torres Strait islander people are local to a specific area/town/city/suburb cultural protocol states the mental health service will contact the local Aboriginal or Torres Strait Islander community.
 There are several ways of contacting and involving the Aboriginal and Torres Strait Islander community:

-- Through family connection if the consumer has a relative within that particular community - Consulting the Indigenous mental health worker in the receiving district.
+- Through family connection if the consumer has a relative within that particular community - Consulting the indigenous mental health worker in the receiving district.